Semi-Blind Joint Channel and Symbol Estimation in IRS-Assisted Multi-User MIMO Networks: Abstract

 \section{Abstract}

-Intelligent reflecting surface (IRS) is a promising technology for beyond 5G wireless communications.
-In fully passive IRS-assisted systems, channel estimation is challenging and should be carried out only at the base station or at the terminals since the elements of the IRS are incapable of processing signals.
-In this letter, we formulate a tensor-based semi-blind receiver that solves the joint channel and symbol estimation problem in an IRS-assisted multi-user multiple-input multiple-output system.
-The proposed approach relies on a generalized PARATUCK tensor model of the signals reflected by the IRS, based on a two-stage closed-form semi-blind receiver using Khatri-Rao and Kronecker factorizations.
-Simulation results demonstrate the superior performance of the proposed semi-blind receiver, in terms of the normalized mean squared error and symbol error rate, as well as a lower computational complexity, compared to recently proposed parallel factor analysis-based receivers.
+\ac{IRS} is a promising technology for beyond \acl{5G} of the wireless communications.
+In fully passive \ac{IRS}-assisted systems, \acl{CE} is challenging and should be carried out only at the base station or at the terminals since the elements of the \ac{IRS} are incapable of processing signals.
+In this letter, we formulate a tensor-based semi-blind receiver that solves the joint channel and symbol estimation problem in an \ac{IRS}-assisted \acl{MU-MIMO} system.
+The proposed approach relies on a generalized PARATUCK tensor model of the signals reflected by the \ac{IRS}, based on a two-stage closed-form semi-blind receiver using Khatri-Rao and Kronecker factorizations.
+Simulation results demonstrate the superior performance of the proposed semi-blind receiver, in terms of the normalized mean squared error and \acl{SER}, as well as a lower computational complexity, compared to recently proposed \acl{PARAFAC} analysis-based receivers.